DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 WHY USE PORT SECURITY?

-- Port security allows NETWORK admins to control which devices are allowed to access the network
+- Port security allows network admins to control which devices are allowed to access the network
-- However, MAC address SPOOFING is a simple task
+- However, MAC address spoofing is a simple task
     - It is easy to configure a device to send frames with a different source MAC address
 - Rather than manually specifying the MAC addresses allowed on each port, port security’s ability to limit the number of MAC addresses allowed on an interface is more useful
 - Think of the DHCP STARVATION ATTACK (DAY 48 LAB video)
     - The attacker spoofed thousands of fake MAC addresses
-    - The DHCP server assigned IP addresses to these fake MAC addresses, exhausting the DHCP POOL
+    - The DHCP server assigned IP addresses to these fake MAC addresses, exhausting the DHCP pool
     - The switch’s MAC address table can also become full due to such an attack
 - Limiting the number of MAC addresses on an interface can protect against those attacks